Renormalization on the DFR Quantum Spacetime: Introduction

 In the present paper, we have proposed a map that assigns to any \emph{local} interaction for a scalar field on the DFR Quantum Spacetime a \emph{non-local} effective interacting quantum field theory in the framework of pAQFT \cite{dutsch2019classical}, based on the original Moyal type product of fields by Doplicher, Fredenhagen and Roberts \cite{doplicher1995quantum}.
 Moreover, the singularity structure of this new effective theory is described in terms of the wavefront set of some distribution \cite{hormander2015analysis}.

 Let us finish this introduction with a description of the remaining sections of the paper.
 In section \ref{sec:2}, the DFR Quantum Spacetime is presented following the main results of \cite{doplicher1995quantum}.
 Section \ref{sec:3} is devoted to a quick review of the basics of interacting pAQFT.
 The next two sections contain the main results of this paper.
 In section \ref{sec:4} we obtain an effective non-local interacting Quantum Field model and express it in the language of pAQFT.
 The modified Feynman diagrams that are obtained for this model and their corresponding rules are also presented.
-In section \ref{sec:5} we present an analysis of the microlocal properties of the non-local kernel previously obtained.
-We finish with some final remarks in section \ref{sec:6}
+In section \ref{sec:5} we dicuss some aspects about unitarity of the modified S matrix.
+In section \ref{sec:6} we present an analysis of the microlocal properties of the non-local kernel previously obtained.
+We finish with some final remarks in section \ref{sec:7}